Photo: BiHVolim · CC BY-SA 4.0 · Wikimedia Commons

 The most iconic elements of Sarajevo food are ćevapi and burek. Ćevapi consists of grilled minced meat served in groups of five to ten pieces inside a flatbread.
 Burek is a family of filo-pastry pies that can be filled with meat, cheese, spinach, or potatoes, reflecting the region's deep culinary roots.

 When you sit down for a plate of ćevapi, the experience is all about the accompaniments.
-According to Wikipedia, these grilled meat rolls are typically served with chopped onions, kajmak, and ajvar, which add a creamy and tangy contrast to the charred meat.
+These grilled meat rolls are typically served with chopped onions, kajmak, and ajvar, which add a creamy and tangy contrast to the charred meat.
 It is a simple meal, but the combination of the warm flatbread and the rich flavors makes it a staple of the city's street food culture.

 Burek is equally essential to the local diet.
 These flaky pastries are common across the Balkans and offer various fillings depending on your preference.
 Whether you choose the meat-filled version or the potato and cheese options, the texture of the thin filo layers is a hallmark of the craft.
 This tradition of pastry making is a key part of the broader gastronomic landscape in Bosnia and Herzegovina.